Jarvis017/Student-Performance-Classification-with-Neural-Network/README.md

 Student academic performance classification with neural network

 # About the project
-This is a multi-class classification task on students performences.
-I use variarty of models on this dataset for improving the performance.
+This is a multi-class classification task on students’ performances.
+I use variety of models on this dataset for improving the performance.
 For example:

-* Using different layer size and different numbers of nuerons in Dense layers.
+* Using different layer size and different numbers of neurons in Dense layers.
 * Using Dropout
-* Using BatchNormalization
+* Using Batc hNormalization

 This is one my project of Deep Learning course at University of Guilan in winter 2022.
 ## Evaluation